krtvelaz/krtvelaz/README.md

 <a href="https://kubernetes.io" target="_blank"><img src="https://www.vectorlogo.zone/logos/kubernetes/kubernetes-icon.svg" alt="kubernetes" width="40" height="40" /></a>
 <a href="https://www.nginx.com" target="_blank"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/nginx/nginx-original.svg" alt="nginx" width="40" height="40" /></a>
 </p>
+---

-🍷 I love wine 🎶 Passionate about classical music 🐶 Adore dogs Skating enthusiast 🎻 Violin and guitar player in my free time
+🍷 I love wine   🎶 Passionate about classical music
+🐶 Dog lover   ⛸️ Skating enthusiast
+🎻 I enjoy playing violin and guitar in my free time

-With a strong background in web development, mobile applications, and databases, I'm always ready to take on new challenges.
-My projects range from elegant applications to data analysis solutions.
-Connect with me, and let's talk tech and passions!
+With strong experience in web development, mobile applications, and database design, I'm always ready to take on new challenges.
+My work ranges from elegant applications to advanced data analytics solutions.
+Let’s connect and talk tech — and passions!

 #WebDevelopment #MobileApps #Databases #DataAnalytics

 ---

-If you want to work with me or learn more about my experience, feel free to [get in touch](https://www.linkedin.com/in/kristianvelasquez).
+If you'd like to work with me or learn more about my experience, feel free to **[get in touch](https://www.linkedin.com/in/kristianvelasquez)**.

-You can also check out my projects, repositories, and contributions on my GitHub profile.
+You can also explore my projects, repositories, and contributions on my GitHub profile.

 Happy coding! 🚀

 # .github.io

+---

+### 💼 Currently Working On

+I’m currently working at a technology company that serves one of the most recognized banks in Latin America.
+There, I develop applications for **bank product management** and for **automation of data collection processes**.

+I’ve also built applications for **client portfolio administration**, **sales tracking**, and **inventory management** with CRM integrations, achieving **up to 80% automation** of manual workflows across four different companies.

+---